Information Security Operations Management Manual

 - old software versions should be archived with configuration details and system documentation.

-(58) Vendor-supplied software used anywhere within the University ICT environment must be maintained at a level supported by the vendor.
+(58) Vendor-supplied software used anywhere within the

 Objective – To prevent exploitation of technical vulnerabilities.